Del Monte Center

-On January 6, 2021, Macy's announced that the Macy's furniture store would be closing in April 2021 as part of a plan to close 46 stores nationwide.

-The center is owned by American Assets Trust.
+The center was purchased from American Assets Trust by Federal Realty Investment Trust in 2025.

 Community events

 The Del Monte Center hosts a number of community events throughout the year.
-These include Musical Marketplace, a series of concerts that raise money for charity, and the weekly Monterey Bay Community Farmers Market every Sunday morning.
+These include Musical Marketplace, a series of concerts that raise money for charity.

 Location

 The Del Monte Center is located at the intersection of Highways 1 & 68, Munras Avenue and Soledad Drive in Monterey.